 There are many different ways of learning drums.
-Some people use personal notes, some go-to books, and others go to school for it.
+Some people use personal notes, some go-to books, and others go to school for them.

 But when it comes to perfecting the drum skill, nothing makes more sense than playing along with your favorite song on a drum.